alchimya/iOS-Images-Slideshow/README.md

-images                        | NSMutableArray              | it represents an array of images name or remote images url (eg. google images, panoramio etc.) that will be shown on the slideshow interval                      | int                         | timer interval of slideshow (default 5) delegate                      | id                          | class delegate (see L3SDKImagesSlideShowDelegate)
+images                        | NSMutableArray              | it represents an array of images name or remote images url (eg. google images, panoramio etc.) that will be shown on the slideshow interval                      | int                         | timer interval of slideshow (default 5) delegate                      | id                          | class delegate (see L3SDKImagesSlideShowDelegate) isStarted                     | BOOL                        | returns YES if slideshow is working otherwise returns NO

 <h5>methods</h5>
   name                  |     type        |   description